damonyoungcc/english-interview/README-F.md

 Finally, I would try to use the package in a small demo to see if it works as expected and fit my project needs.

 ### How would you define unit testing?
 Have you done any other test than unit testing?
-About design the unit test, First is spearation of concerns, and make sure the component or function has a single responsibility.
+About design the unit test, First I think is make sure code like the component or function has a single responsibility.
-By doing this, it is easy to test and maintain.
+By doing this, it is easy to test and maintain. then design the test cases around that responsibility. focus on one clear behavior, cover normal and edge cases,

 And I also use the integration test to test the interaction between components, ensuring they work together and run smoothly.
-I have contributed to the open-source project ant design mobile, I improved the unit test coverage from 20% to 90%, and always check the test coverage and focus on the highlighted lines that your test cases are not covering. and add test cases to cover the highlighted lines.
+I have contributed to the open-source project ant design mobile, I improved the unit test coverage from 20% to 90%, also can use tools to check the test coverage and focus on the highlighted lines that your test cases are not covering. and add test cases to cover it.

 ### Have you ever had any issues implementing SSR?（DDD）
 Yes, I think the most issue is the browser-only APIs like window or document, may caused errors during server-side rendering